heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-11-building-ai-chatbot-app.md

 ### War script?
 Revenge?

-Basically it's a battle script.
-A script used to play **_kicking out_** each other within a particular IRC chatroom.
-The objective was to measure the strength of programming in your script - how powerful your **revenge** script is.
+It means that was a "battle" script.
+A script used to "kick out" people, each other, within a particular IRC chatroom (channel).
+The objective was to measure the strength of your scripting code, something we called "revenge" script.

-### Here's how the "AI" idea sparked
+### 'nuff said, here the "AI" thing came

-From my other previous mIRC scripts, I had built a quiz bot.
-This to entertain people in particular IRC chatrooms.
-Then, I was thinking to make my IRC bot becomes more "intelligent".
+Other than "warring", I did build a quiz bot in my previous mIRC scripts.
+The purpose of the scipt is to entertain people in some particular IRC channels.
+Then, I was thinking to build something more "intelligent" (which was not really intelligent of course).
+Something called a "chit-chat" bot to be exact.
 So, **I reprogrammed my mIRC script to have the ability to parse some inputs, match them with preprogrammed keywords from the keyword list, and then respond to the user with particular preprogrammed outputs (answers)**.
+Genius?
+No. Interesting?
+Definitely.
+Fun?
+Absolutely.

-Portion of mIRC script code I wrote for my chatbot called "Puteri Allyssa":
+To be honest, I'm not really remembered how many script that I wrote to build this so-called chat bot.
+Some was experimental, incomplete program while some others were completely gone when my external hard drive corrupted.
+As far as I can recover, one of my script code is looked something like this.
+The chatbot as called "Puteri Allyssa".
+Just ignore the unprintable characters.
+Those characters were usually used for coloring code.

 ```
 alias psys return echo @Puteri_Allyssa 12•4•8•9• 9SYSTEM15:14